 Additionally, the Authority pays a consolidation rebate fee to the USDE on a monthly basis.
 The consolidation rebate fee is based on the outstanding principal and unpaid accrued interest on consolidation loans at month end.
-Consolidation rebate fees paid to the USDE for the years ended June 30, 2022 and 2021 was approximately \$1,095,000 and \$1,282,000, respectively.
+Consolidation rebate fees paid to the USDE for the years ended June 30, 2023 and 2022 was approximately \$882,000 and \$1,095,000, respectively.
 Such fees are reported as a reduction to loan interest income from USDE.

 Deferred inflows of resources: Deferred inflows of resources are the acquisition of net position by the Authority that are applicable to a future period.
-At June 30, 2022 and 2021, the Authority had deferred inflows related to pension items of approximately \$3,504,000 and \$420,000, respectively.
+At June 30, 2023 and 2022, the Authority had deferred inflows related to pension items of approximately \$540,000 and \$3,504,000, respectively.
 See Note 6 for additional discussion regarding deferred inflows of resources.

 Deferred outflows of resources: Deferred outflows are the consumption of net position by the Authority that are applicable to a future period.
-At June 30, 2022 and 2021, the Authority had deferred outflows of resources related to pension items of approximately \$2,580,000 and \$4,251,000, respectively.
+At June 30, 2023 and 2022, the Authority had deferred outflows of resources related to pension items of approximately \$3,450,000 and \$2,580,000, respectively.
 See Note 6 for additional discussion regarding pension related deferred outflows of resources.
 In addition, during fiscal year 2022, the Authority issued a new note payable, for which the proceeds were used to refund all existing debt.
-The results of the refunding transaction led to recording a deferred loss on refunding of approximately \$1,484,000 and amortizing approximately \$106,000 of that as of June 30, 2022.
-There were no unamortized deferred losses on refunding transactions reported as of June 30, 2021.
+As of June 30, 2023 and 2022, the results of the refunding transaction led to recording a deferred loss on refunding of approximately \$1,219,000 and \$1,378,000, respectively.
+The deferred loss is being amortized over the life of the new note payable which is the shorter of the old and the new debt.